Polar-Tang/notes-backend/markdown/short_notes.go/built-in functions/packages/encoding json/json decoder.md

 json.Decoder Works with text already extracted from [[io reader]].
-Json decoder can be more memory-efificient than [[json unmarshal]] so dealing with http request and response we slighlty will prefer to use this instead of unmarshall.
+Json decoder can be more memory-efificient than [[markdown/short_notes.go/built-in functions/packages/encoding json/json unmarshal]] so dealing with http request and response we slighlty will prefer to use this instead of unmarshall.

 ```go
 // res is an http.Response